jacob-hyde/Printify-PHP-SDK/README.md

 Basic PHP wrapper for working with Printify API.
 API endpoint documentation can be found here: <https://developers.printify.com/>

-**This is a work in progress**, Webhooks and events are to come soon.

 ## Installation
 ----
-Using composer, run `composer require jacob-hyde/printify` Check out **example** and **test** directories for more specific usage examples.
+Check out **example** and **test** directories for more specific usage examples.

 ### Basic Usage